 Psychology

-What Does a Behavior Analyst Do? | How to Become a BCBA
+What is a Behavior Analyst and How Do You Become One

 Every teacher recognizes how important it is to help children learn good habits and how to react appropriately to different situations.
 For instance, an instructor might reinforce positive conduct by awarding a sticker or discourage acting out by revoking computer lab free time.
 Believe it or not, this general approach to behavior modification can work for individuals of all ages — just so long as a trained behavior analyst is facilitating the process.
 Earning a degree or certification as a behavior analyst will help you enter an exciting, in-demand field.